kalletolonen/pythondjango/pw1.md

 admin.site.register(models.Rv)
 ```

-After these additions I did the database migrations, logged into my admin console and checked the results out.
+After these additions I did database migrations, logged into my admin console and checked the results out.

 ![pic 4.
 Rvrent has a beginning](/pics/pw1/4.png)
 *My model was up and running*

 I decided to make a couple of changes to my model to add content.
+Source for the dropdown menu: https://stackoverflow.com/questions/31130706/dropdown-in-django-model

 	micro rvrent/models.py